 Mrs Swinburne, the headteacher of the school is responsible for day-to-day management of the school.
-The role of the Governing Body at Jerry Clay Academy is to provide strategic management, and to act as a “critical friend”, supporting the work of Mrs Swinburne and other staff.
-Governors also have a role in monitoring the school’s progress and in setting annual targets for the school’s performance and for the headteacher.
-At Jerry Clay Academy we use a committee structure to enable our Governors to undertake monitoring and evaluation roles.
+The role of the Trustee Board at Jerry Clay Academy is to provide strategic management, and to act as a “critical friend”, supporting the work of Mrs Swinburne and other staff.
+Trustees also have a role in monitoring the school’s progress and in setting annual targets for the school’s performance and for the headteacher.
+At Jerry Clay Academy we use a committee structure to enable our Trustees to undertake monitoring and evaluation roles.
 Membership and terms of reference of committees are determined annually.
 We have two committees, these are Finance & Resources, which covers the finance of the school, resourcing including staffing, admissions and health and safety.
 We have a Standards and Curriculum commitee which covers pupil progress, curriculum developments, teaching and learning and standards.
-Our governing body all take on specific roles to ensure that we have coverage across the School Development Plan.
+Our governing body all take on specific roles to ensure that we have coverage across the Academy Development Plan.
 This ensures that we have robust monitoring, accountability and challenge in place throughout all areas of our school.

-The governing body has three main roles:
+The Trustee Board has three main roles:

-Contacting the governors
+Contacting the Trustees

 We hope that you will be very happy with your child’s education.
 If, however, you have cause for complaint please contact the class teacher in the first instance.
-If you still have concerns these should be brought to the attention of the Headteacher and subsequently the Chair of Governors.
+If you still have concerns these should be brought to the attention of the Headteacher and subsequently the Chair of Trustees.